AsenOsen/frida-stealth/README.md

 # Stealth patch for Frida!

+**FIRST OF ALL!
+Tired of Frida getting detected all the time?**
+Try [my revolutionary(duh) approach](https://github.com/AsenOsen/android-framework-jar-patching) based on injecting code into system Android libraries.

 The patch set was inspired by this repo - https://github.com/JsHookApp/Frida-Patchs.
 This patch hides most of frida traces in system:

 - default port number changed